12 Reasons Why Mortgage Applications Are Declined

-According to a report in The Guardian, one in six homeowners had been refused a home loan in the past, so it is a situation that is very common.
-The process of applying for a mortgage and the criteria requirements can be confusing if you don’t have much knowledge on the subject.
+According to a report in The Guardian, one in six homeowners have been refused a home loan in the past.
+It is a situation that is very common.
+The process of applying for a mortgage and the criteria requirements can be rather confusing.

-Some people are tempted to start applying for a mortgage online without assessing their financial situation and likelihood to get approved, which can have negative consequences – for example, your credit score could be affected by a declined mortgage application.
+Some people are tempted to start applying for a mortgage online without assessing their financial situation and likelihood of getting approved.
+This can have negative consequences, for example your credit score could be affected by a declined mortgage application.

 To avoid having your mortgage application declined, it is important to understand the main reasons that applicants get declined:

 When you submit an application, any debt that you have accumulated on credit cards, store cards, car loans or other types of loans will be taken into account.
-If you have a large amount of debt, then a mortgage provider could consider this to be a risk that could prevent you from paying back their mortgage loan.
-However, they will take other factors into account, so if you do have debts, you might still have your mortgage application approved, as long as they deem that you can afford the additional mortgage loan.
+If you have a large amount of debt, then a mortgage provider could consider this to be a risk that may prevent you from paying back their mortgage loan.
+However, they will take other factors into account, so if you do have debts, you might still have your mortgage application approved.
+As long as they deem that you can afford the additional mortgage loan.

 Your income is a key factor for a mortgage provider to determine whether they deem you to be able to afford to make the regular mortgage repayments over the length of the term.
 They will review your current outgoings, looking at all debts that you have outstanding to assess whether they think you will be able to afford the mortgage loan on top of the existing payments that you have.